Computer People - K

 German-Finnish Internet entrepreneur also known as Kimble

-Category: Convict, Entrepreneur, Founder, and Hacker
+Category: Convict, Entrepreneur, Founder, Hacker, and Writer

 Host of an American talk radio program The Kim Komando Show which covers personal computers.